Continually Updated Clinical Reference

 Diagnostic formulation

 Data from the assessments should be interpreted in light of developmental level, communication skills, associated handicaps, life experiences, education, and family and sociocultural factors.
 A particular behavior may suggest an underlying mental disorder if it is part of a pattern of a defined mental disorder syndrome.
 The possibility of sexual or other abuse that the patient cannot report should be considered.
-A DSM-IV-TR diagnosis (in addition to mental retardation) should be made if the appropriate criteria are met.
+A DSM-5 diagnosis (in addition to ID) should be made if the appropriate criteria are met.
 The diagnostic statement should include a description of the person's strengths, deficiencies, and needs, including intellectual, adaptive behavior, communication, health, and psychosocial domains.
 A comprehensive assessment should yield a multiaxial diagnostic formulation with appropriate differential, and supporting evidence for diagnoses should be highlighted.

 Specific Diagnosis of Common Comorbid Mental Disorders